-Deadlines for international students are the same as outlined in sections 1.04.01 and 1.04.02.
+Deadlines for international students are the same as outlined in the First-Year and Transfer Admissions sections.
 Other materials required for admission include the following:

-- 1. the Common Application (www.commonapp.org) - 2. an official high school transcript, including results of external examinations (GCE-O, GCE-A, West African Examinations, CAPE) - 3. results of external examinations (GCE-O, GCE-A, West African Examinations, CAPE) - 4. demonstrated English proficiency (see the English Proficiency policy below) - 5. official bank statements - 6. photocopy of passport
+- 1. the Warren Wilson College application or the Common Application - 2. an official high school transcript - 3. results of external examinations (GCE-O, GCE-A, West African Examinations, CAPE) - 4. demonstrated English proficiency (see the English Proficiency policy below) - 5. official bank statements - 6. photocopy of passport